ravi-kumar-pilla/shareableviz-action/README.md

     # Default: ${{ github.token }}
     github_token: ''

-    # The GitHub pages publish branch to upload the artifacts.
+    # The Kedro-project path to build the Kedro-Viz artifacts.
-    # Default: 'gh-pages'
-    publish_branch: ''

-    # The commit message for the deployment.
-Defaults to your original commit message.
-    # Default: ${{ github.event.head_commit.message }}
+    # Default: '.'
-    commit_message: ''
+    project_path: ''

     # Your consent to participate in Kedro-Telemetry.
     # Default: true
     telemetry_consent: ''